-This link was provide by David Blevins, Class of 1965
+The following link was provided by David Blevins, Class of 1965

 cities within that state and under each city will be the name of